In the summer, recruiters at The Bagg Group sometimes have to walk a fine line.

 We’ve written how the pose you strike affects your sense of your own power.
 The same applies to the clothing you chose to wear.

-A large study from North Illinois University found when people wore professional clothes they felt more sure of their own competence, reliability, and trustworthiness than when they wore sweats or rumpled clothing.
+A large study from North Illinois University found when people wore professional clothes they felt more sure of their own competence, reliability, and trustworthiness than when they wore sweats or super casual clothing.

 - You’ll feel more competent when you wear that jacket than when you don’t.
 And we project out what we feel inside.